Want to introduce yourself in Korean? Read this lesson. It’ll take you 3 minutes, and ALL the Korean lines you need are here.

 - 학교에서 배웠습니다.

+Now, what if you want a whole Korean introduction speech?
 Here’s your Korean self introduction script you might want to use.

 Annyeonghaseyo?
 Jeoneun (name)-imnida.
 Cheoeum boepgesseumnida. (place) eseo wasseumnida.
 (Age) sal imnida. (occupation)-imnida. (time duration) dong-an gonbu-haesseumnida. (place/location)eseo baewosseumnida.